- Eric Romaniszyn, ClearWater Environmental, Chair

 - Andrea Leslie, North Carolina Wildlife Resources Commission, Secretary

 - Jay Hawthorne, Trout Unlimited

-- Anne Keller, Environmental Protection Agency-retired – Annual meeting sub-committee co-chair
+- Anne Keller, RiverLink, and U.S. EPA-retired, Annual meeting sub-committee co-chair

 - Mark Shelley, National Forest Foundation

-Water quality working group – Anne Keller and Morgan Harris, co-chairs
+Water quality working group – Anne Keller and Tim Fox, co-chairs

 - The water quality working group works to better understand stressors to our river corridor and watershed, develop projects and approaches that would reduce impacts and improve water quality, and seek funding to enable this work on a scale larger than our partners organizations can do alone.

-Business and recreation working group – Jay Hawthorne and Eric Romanisyzn, co-chairs
+Business and recreation working group – Jay Hawthorne and [position open], co-chairs

 - The business and recreation working group works to develop positive connections and enhance understanding of the monetary and aesthetic value of the French Broad River and its tributaries.
-We are accomplishing this by working with the business community, recreation providers, and other interested stakeholders in the eight counties that for the North Carolina counties in the watershed.
+We are accomplishing this by working with the business community, recreation providers, and other interested stakeholders in the eight North Carolina counties of the watershed.

 Outreach and education – Andrea Leslie and Gary Peeples, co-chairs